TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_resume.md

 |action|Yes|The ations to be performed, only service calls are supported.
 If other actions are needed, you can create a script and call the script.|
 |resume_this_action|No|Actions from the `action` field will not be resumed if set to `false`.
 Default is `true`.|

 As of version 2.0.0 you can also add `extra` variables together with each of your actions.
 These additional variables have to be entered in the service call information, on the same level as `service`, `target` and `data`.
 This is not supported if you use the GUI.
+Don't put `wait: true` at the end of the last service_call, this will block the Perform Resume script
 The following variables are supported:
 |Variable|Example|Description|
 |---|---|---|